Your Dentist May Save Your Life

 By Anna Giacalone, D.M.D.

 Your routine dental exam includes more than looking at teeth and gums.
-The dentist also checks the mouth, face, oral pharynx (throat) and neck glands for signs of cancer.
-A routine screening x-ray may save your life by revealing a bony lesion.
-Many times this is the first and only sign of the disease in early stages.
+The dentist also checks the mouth, face, throat, and neck glands for signs of cancer.
+A routine dental x-ray may reveal a bony cancerous lesion.
+Many times the x-ray is the first and only sign of the disease in its early stages.

-According to the National Cancer Institute, oral and pharyngeal cancer affects an estimated 39,000 Americans each year.
+According to the National Cancer Institute, oral and throat cancer affects an estimated 43,250 Americans each year.
 Of those an estimated 8,000 will die of the disease.
-As with all cancers, early detection and treatment are keys to a successful outcome.
+There is about only about a 50% five year survival rate of those diagnosed with this type of cancer largely because it is too often first detected in advanced stages.
+As with all cancers early detection and treatment are key to a successful outcome.

-Signs and symptoms of oral/pharyngeal cancer include leukoplakia (white patches which don’t rub off) and erthroplakia (red erosive lesions), lumps or thickening of oral soft tissues.
-Difficulty in chewing, swallowing or moving the jaw, sore throat, a feeling that something is caught in the throat, hoarseness or change in the voice and loose teeth could be indicative of a cancer.
+After reducing one’s risk of head and neck cancer, early detection and treatment is essential for a favorable outcome.
+Be aware of the signs and symptoms of these cancers.
+White patches which do not rub off (leukoplakia), red erosive lesions (erythroplakia), lumps or thickening of oral soft tissues.
+Difficulty in chewing, swallowing, or moving the jaw, sore throat, a feeling that something is caught in the throat, hoarseness or change in the voice as well as loose teeth could be indicative of a cancer.

 Anna C. Giacalone, DMD, MAGD